n0psn0ps/n0psn0ps.github.io/_posts/2024-06-07-macOS r2frida & r2pipe Automation.md

 Secondly, we will want to modify the boot arguments of the non-volatile random access memory (nvram).
 I won't go into detail about this here there are a ton of resources online on how to disable certain security controls to run unsigned and untrusted binaries.
 You may also run into an issue where you need to self-sign.
 I will let that be an exercise for the reader.

 Lastly, I had a lazy workaround that I encountered during instrumentation.
-My analysis method was to attach `DVIA` using `lldb` first then continue the execution of the program using `c`.
-After that, I would then attach to the process using `r2frida`.
+My analysis method was to attach `DVIA` using `lldb` first then continue executing the program using the command `c`.
+After that, I would attach to the process using `r2frida`.
 If I tried to attach to the running instance of `DVIA` with only `frida` or `r2frida` I would get a crash related to a signing issue.

 ### Approach
 My initial approach was to port over the bypasses straight from the iOS application to macOS.
 But things are done just a little different on macOS so I had to modify my initial `r2frida` commands to fit how macOS interprets the `DVIA` apps arm64 binary.